 Wildfire crisis: What we can learn from indigenous fire practice

-Traditional burning could help prevent wildfires like those in Australia and California
+Traditional burning could help prevent wildfires like those in Europe and the US

 © Getty Images